 - Use current time signature (Patterns) - Sets the Pattern to the Time Signature a the Clips current location.
 This will create a Time Signature Marker to match at the top of the window.

 - Select region - Selects a region if existing.

-- Chop (Audio Clips) - Opens a sub-menu with chopping options.
+- Chop (Clips) - Opens a sub-menu with chopping options.
 Slices the Clip into rhythmic pieces aligned with the grid.
 NOTE: Chopping will be applied to all selected Clips.